alpenho/repetition/README.md

 ## Requirement
 - Rails 5
 - Bootstrap
+- MySQL (but in the mean time, i still using SQLite3)

 ## To Run The App
 - Install bundler (if you not have that)